alexandergolob/alexander-golob/README.md

 Need option for either

-## Should the final CTA be a shared component??
+## Should the final CTA be a shared component?

 Yes

+## How many images can there be for projects?

+## Is the header image in projects special, or just the first?

+## What determines the height of the header?

 # Client todo